gitlabhq/gitlabhq/doc/topics/autodevops/quick_start_guide.md

 ### Monitoring

-Now that the application is successfully deployed, let's navigate to its website, by first going to **Operations > Environments**.
+Now that the application is successfully deployed, let's navigate to its website.
+First, go to **Operations > Environments**.

 ![Environments](img/guide_environments.png)

-This is the **Environments** where you can see some details about the deployed applications.
-At the upper right or the production environment, you should see some icons:
+In **Environments** you can see some details about the deployed applications.
+In the rightmost column for the production environment, you can make use of the three icons:

-- The first one will take you to the URL of the application that is deployed in production.
-It's a very simple page, but the purpose is that it works!
+- The first icon will open the URL of the application that is deployed in production.
+It's a very simple page, but the important part is that it works!
-- The next icon with the little graph will take you to the metrics page where prometheus collects data about the Kubernetes cluster and how the application affects it (in terms of memory/CPU usage, latency etc.).
+- The next icon with the small graph will take you to the metrics page where Prometheus collects data about the Kubernetes cluster and how the application affects it (in terms of memory/CPU usage, latency, etc.).

     ![Environments metrics](img/guide_environments_metrics.png)